-Cost of materials and other for the wholesale marketing and terminalling segment decreased by \$95.5 million, or 23.3%, in the year ended December 31, 2019 compared to the year ended December 31, 2018, primarily driven by the following:
+Cost of materials and other for the wholesale marketing and terminalling segment decreased by \$90.5 million, or 28.8%, in the year ended December 31, 2020 compared to the year ended December 31, 2019, primarily driven by the following:

-- decreases in the average volumes and in the average cost per gallon of gasoline and diesel sold in our West Texas marketing operations. - the average volumes of gasoline and diesel sold in 2019 and 2018 decreased by 14.3 million gallons and 21.8 million gallons, respectively. - \circ the average cost per gallon of gasoline and diesel sold in 2019 and 2018 decreased by \$0.15 per gallon and \$0.19 per gallon, respectively.
+- decreases in the volume of diesel sold and in the average cost per gallon of gasoline and diesel sold, partially offset by increase in the volume of gasoline sold in our West Texas marketing operations. - the volume of gasoline sold increased 12.6 million gallons partially offset by a decrease of 8.1 million gallons in diesel sold; and - the average cost per gallon of gasoline and diesel sold decreased by \$0.43 per gallon and \$0.66 per gallon, respectively.

-The following chart shows a summary of the average prices per gallon of gasoline and diesel purchased in our West Texas operations for the years ended December 31, 2019 and 2018.
+The following chart shows a summary of the average prices per gallon of gasoline and diesel purchased in our West Texas operations for the years ended December 31, 2020 and 2019.
 Refer to the Refined Products Volume - Gallons chart above for a summary of volumes impacting our West Texas operations.